eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-end>
 ```

+60% of the heap now contains free memory as a result of the final global cycle increment, which is split between the following areas of the heap:

+- The *nursery* area, which has gained 0.91MB of of free memory (the *nursery area now has 235.2MB (235,516,088MB) available as free memory.
+At the start of the final increment the area had 234.6MB (234,609,440MB) of free memory available).
+- The *tenure* area, which has gained 372MB (372,521,216MB) of free memory. (the *tenure* area now has 414MB (414,960,416MB) available as free memory.
+At the start of the final increment area had 42MB (42,439,200MB) of free memory available.

+**Note:** The global GC cycle runs to reclaim memory in the *tenure* area.
+The freeing up of memory in the *nursery* area is achieved by using the partial GC cycle.
+For more information, see [`gencon` Policy(default)](gc.md#gencon-policy-(default)).

-After the GC operations and sub-operations of the final increment of the global cycle complete, the global cycle ends and the STW pause ends, as shown in the following output:
+After the final increment of the global cycle completes, the global cycle ends and the STW pause ends, as shown in the following output:

 ```xml
 <cycle-end id="12389" type="global" contextid="12364" timestamp="2020-10-18T13:35:44.619" />